ikuibida/ServiceLogonMultifactorWiKi/EN-3.2.-See-users-ChatID.md

-The easiest way is to do it is to run the console program ConsoleReadTelegramBot.exe
+The easiest way of doing it, is to run the console program ConsoleReadTelegramBot.exe

-Enter the previously received BotId, ask users to write their login to this bot, and copy the displayed ChatId.
+Enter the previously received BotId, ask users to send their login to this bot, and copy the displayed ChatId.

-Please note that sometimes users, first, need to write 2-3 messages to the bot so that they appear, then everything works from the first message.
+Please note that sometimes users first need to write 2-3 messages to the bot so that they appear, then everything works from the first message.
 Example application window:

 ![ConsoleReadTelegramBot.JPG](https://github.com/Constantine-SRV/ServiceLogonMultifactor2/blob/master/documentation/ConsoleReadTelegramBot.JPG)